rmassaroni/nvim-gpush/README.md

 - installation for other OSs
 - toggle auto-gpush
 - specify system cwd vs nvim cwd
-- include required storage space
+- include required storage space, speed, and other plguin stats
 - option to change path of .glinks dir
 - Gp shortcut
 - Branch specification provided by gpush